N4SJAMK/teamboard-feedback/README.md

 teamboard-feedback
 ==================

 As techniques for getting feedback more efficiently and making the process fluent, the teamboard feedback channel utilizes Uservoice, Zapier and Github.
-The feedback is sent from the teamboard with the Uservoice widget and then processed/answered by what has been specified in the widget's 'Type' field.
+The feedback is sent from teamboard with the Uservoice widget and then processed/answered by what has been specified in the widget's 'Type' field.
 Bug reports are directed to Github as issues with the help of Zapier.

 About using the Uservoice widget
 --------------------------------